Hamburger

 Unfair dismissal

-Basic award, based on claimant's age and length of service (currently capped at GBP16,140) plus compensation based on the claimant's financial loss (currently capped at GBP88,519) or 52 weeks' pay – whichever is lower).
-The cap is expected to increase in April 2023.
+Basic award, based on claimant's age and length of service (currently capped at GBP19,290) plus compensation based on the claimant's financial loss (currently capped at GBP105,707) or 52 weeks' pay – whichever is lower).
+The cap is expected to increase in April 2024.
 In exceptional cases (eg, whistleblowing dismissals), compensation is uncapped.

 Reinstatement or reengagement is possible but rare.

-As of April 5, 2014, it is possible for the tribunal to award a payment for "aggravating features" of between GBP100 and GBP5,000.
+It is possible for the tribunal to award a payment for "aggravating features" of between GBP100 and GBP20,000.
 This is paid to the government.
-In April 2019, the maximum level of penalty that tribunals may impose for aggravated breaches rose to GBP20,000.

 Failure to inform & consult